Personality Test for Runners

 Judge your personality or place in life based upon how you run.
 As a more fit and modern palm reader, ask your friend, spouse or take it upon yourself to take off a shoe and read into a sole.
 Instead of looking at hand lines and wrinkles, learn how your experiences and attitudes shape the movement of your body.

-Here are 6 different personality types based on your wear.
-And, make sure to download the more detailed guide for deeper scientific insight.
+Here are 6 different personality types based on your wear:

 The Running Issue: This could be a sign of your feet splaying out or over-pronating.